Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

  # Shock Space Contracts Documentation
-The System comprises of SSAgent, SSListingLogic, and SSLiquidityLogic.
+The System comprises of SSAgent, SSListingLogic, SSLiquidityLogic, SSListingTemplate, SSLiquidityTemplate, SSRouter, SSCrossDriver, and SSIsolatedDriver.

+Together they form an AMM Orderbook Hybrid for leverage trading on the EVM.

 ## SSLiquidityLogic Contract
+The liquidity logic inherits liquidity Template and is used by the SSAgent to deploy new liquidity contracts tied to listing contracts for a unique TokeA and B pair.

 ### Mappings and Arrays
 - None defined in this contract.